AlexChen-cym/MSDA7001/README.md

 - sankey_diagram.html: An interactive Sankey diagram representing community evolution and stability.
 - community_importance_plot.png: A visualization image showing the relationship between community importance and task importance.

-## Folder: source/
-- This folder contains the exploratory attempts and the original version of the output results for each member's respective part.
-- These are not the formal results used for the report and can be considered as appendices.
-- The code in this folder does not affect the operation of the main program but can serve as supplementary content.